lucacattan3o/lucacattan3o.github.io/14/README.md

 A particle is a simulation of a body (position, velocity, acceleration) with the ability to react to a force applied.
 The force applied changes the acceleration, the acceleration changes the velocity, the velocity updates the position (BOOM): a simple but effective simulation af a body moving in space (3).

+Drawing the position of all the particles moving trough the flow field will results in this natural visualisation (1).

+All writtin in vanilla javascript and p5.js.

 `#creativecoding #processing #p5js #generative`